Prime Rate

 The rotating categories require some attention, but they’re generous: groceries, gas, Amazon, restaurants—categories you actually use.

 The Cashback Match is the real kicker.
-Spend $10,000 in year one, earn $300 in rewards, and Discover matches it for $600 total.
-That’s effectively 6% back on rotating categories and 2% on everything else for your first year.
+Spend $10,000 in year one, earn $300 in cash back, and Discover matches it for $600 total.
+That’s effectively 6% cash back on rotating categories and 2% on everything else for your first year.
+Discover is also one of the few issuers with no foreign transaction fees on this card, making it a reasonable travel companion despite being a cash back product.

-Best for: People willing to track quarterly categories for higher rewards
+Best for: People willing to track quarterly categories for higher cash back

 Best Travel Rewards Credit Cards